Zometa Concentrated Solution for infusion (calcium and bone metabolism medicines)

 Zometa concentrated injection is packaged in plastic vials containing the active ingredient, zoledronic acid, in 5 mL solution.

 Zometa ready to use injection solution is packaged in a plastic vial containing the active ingredient, zoledronic acid, in 100 mL solution.
-(Not supplied in Australia or New Zealand)
+(Not supplied in New Zealand)

 Each vial of Zometa concentrated injection contains 4 mg of zoledronic acid.
 The vials also contain mannitol, sodium citrate and water for injections.